-Inflation Rate in Tanzania averaged 6.83 percent from 1999 until 2020, reaching an all time high of 19.80 percent in December of 2011 and a record low of 3 percent in November of 2018.
+Inflation Rate in Tanzania averaged 6.76 percent from 1999 until 2020, reaching an all time high of 19.80 percent in December of 2011 and a record low of 3 percent in November of 2018.
 This page provides - Tanzania Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-Tanzania Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on May of 2020. source: National Bureau of Statistics (NBS) - Tanzania
+Tanzania Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.

-Inflation Rate in Tanzania is expected to be 3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Tanzania to stand at 3.20 in 12 months time.
-In the long-term, the Tanzania Inflation Rate is projected to trend around 4.00 percent in 2021 and 5.00 percent in 2022, according to our econometric models.
+Inflation Rate in Tanzania is expected to be 3.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Inflation Rate in Tanzania to stand at 3.60 in 12 months time.
+In the long-term, the Tanzania Inflation Rate is projected to trend around 3.50 percent in 2021 and 3.80 percent in 2022, according to our econometric models.